-Whenever possible, Dr. Mendieta creates breast revision incisions in the same locations used for the previous breast augmentation procedure to avoid creating additional scarring.
-However, depending on the reason for your revision, the type of surgical technique you need may require different incisions.
+Whenever possible, Dr. Mendieta creates breast revision incisions in the same locations used for the previous breast augmentation procedure to avoid additional scarring.
+However, depending on the reason for your revision, your surgical technique may require different incisions.
 This will be determined at your consultation.

 What should I do to prepare for my breast revision procedure?

 Dr. Mendieta will give you thorough preparation instructions before your scheduled procedure.

 Generally, you should avoid taking anti-inflammatory medication and quit smoking at least six weeks before surgery.
 Patients are also advised to reduce alcohol consumption to less than three alcoholic beverages per week.
 It is also recommended to arrange for a friend or relative to help you during the first two weeks of recovery.
 It will be difficult to perform daily tasks unassisted.

 How do I know if I need a breast revision?

 There are many reasons why patients might consider breast revision.
 The most common are medical complications, such as capsular contracture, or cosmetic concerns that make you unhappy with your results.

 If patients experience medical complications following breast surgery, they should consult a board-certified plastic surgeon immediately.
 The surgeon will be able to provide a diagnosis and treatment plan.